LiskArchive/lips/proposals/lip-define_state_and_state_transition_of_token_module.md

 #### Escrow Substore

-The token store contains an entry dedicated to storing information about native tokens which have been sent to another chain.
+The Token module store contains an entry dedicated to storing information about native tokens which have been sent to another chain.
 The state contains an entry with: